stscoundrel/benediction-ritual/README.md

 ## Usage

 - Run [Benediction](https://github.com/stscoundrel/benediction) on host machine.
 - Run the ritual with `cargo run`.
-Edit the amounts etc as needed.
+Default amount if 100 events, can be overwritten with `cargo run 666`